 9.1 Are operators obliged to retain any call data?
 If so who is obliged to retain what and for how long?
-Are there any data protection (privacy rules) applicable specifically to telecommunications?
+How are data protection (privacy rules) applicable specifically to telecommunications implemented in Italy?

-The collection and use of personal data in Italy is fundamentally governed by the Data Protection Code (Legislative Decree No. 196 of June 30, 2003, hereinafter also referred to as "the Code"), entered into force on January 1, 2004.
+The collection and use of personal data in Italy is fundamentally governed by the Data Protection Code (Legislative Decree No. 196 of June 30, 2003, hereinafter also referred to as "the Code"), which entered into force on January 1, 2004.
 Under Section no. 132 of the Code, telephone traffic data shall be retained by the provider for twenty-four months as from the date of the communication with a view to detect and suppress criminal offences, whereas electronic communications traffic data, except for the contents of communications, shall be retained by the provider for twelve months as from the date of the communication, for the same purposes.

-Moreover, it is important to underline that operators shall have to comply with the Decision of the Italian Data Protection Authority, titled "Security In Telephone And Internet Traffic Data" of 2008, which requires the provider of electronic communication services to take specific measures and arrangements, such as strong authentication techniques etc., to safeguard data subjects in connection with the processing of the telephone and Internet traffic data.
+Operators are called to comply with the Decision of the Italian Data Protection Authority, titled "Security In Telephone And Internet Traffic Data" of 2008, which requires the provider of electronic communication services to take specific measures and arrangements, such as strong authentication techniques etc., to safeguard data subjects in connection with the processing of the telephone and Internet traffic data.
+Storage and use of data, along with cancellation obligations of the same, are very strong and sensitive issues in Italy.